ms-jpq/coq_nvim/docs/PERF.md

 On the python end, this is done via collaborative multi-tasking similar to [React's new concurrent mode](https://reactjs.org/docs/concurrent-mode-intro.html).

-Instead of projecting the entirety of the result-set, rows are computed incrementally, in an interruptable fashion.
+Instead of projecting the entirety of the result-set, rows are computed incrementally, in an interriptable fashion.

 More interestingly, on the SQLite end: